 - Reinstall side brush: Once done clearing the tangles and dirt, replace the side brush and screw it back into place.

 WARNING: Handle the bristles with care to avoid damage.
-Using a razor blade may be necessary if the brush is excessively hairy.
+If the brush is excessively hairy, use a razor blade to cut.
 Remember to replace the side brush and properly secure it in place after shaving.

-This is a small piece of hardware attached to a motor that power the brush.
+This is a small piece of hardware attached to a motor that powers the brush.
 It contains metal or plastic gear shafts that become dusty over time and get jammed.

 Here’s how to do this: